microsoft/commercial-marketplace-client-java/README.md

 ### Prerequisites

 Java 11 or later is required to use this library.
-Prefer to use [Azul Java SDK](https://www.azul.com/downloads/zulu-community/?package=jdk)
+Preferentially use [Azul Java SDK](https://www.azul.com/downloads/zulu-community/?package=jdk)

 ### Client